Angiotensin converting enzyme by Ray Sahelian, M.D. Angiotensin receptor Angiotensin II

 time goes by.
 This makes it more difficult for the heart to pump blood.

-Angiotensin coverting enzyme inhibitors and CHF
+Angiotensin converting enzyme inhibitors and CHF

-Angiotensin coverting enzyme inhibitor drugs are used to treat congestive heart failure.
+These drugs are used to treat congestive heart failure.

-Angiotensin coverting enzyme inhibitors after Heart Surgery
+Angiotensin converting enzyme inhibitors after heart surgery

 Treatment